deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 For all articles, sources, and citation, [please see the paper repository](https://github.com/deepcausality-rs/papers).

 ## Conclusion

 DeepCausality 0.9 adds a programmable ethos to the core of the project.
-It enables the system to verify the safety of derivative actions and thus enables a system to safely and dynamically adapt its reasoning pathways, choosing the best strategy based on the current context while adhering to a set of permissible rules.
+It enables the system to verify the safety of derivative actions, thereby enabling a system to safely and dynamically adapt its reasoning pathways, choosing the best strategy based on the current context while adhering to a set of permissible rules.

 Get Started with DeepCausality 0.9.
 The Future is Now!